Founders

 What is a Due Diligence Questionnaire (DDQ)?

-A Due Diligence Questionnaire (DDQ) is a structured document used to gather essential information about a company.
+A Due Diligence Questionnaire (DDQ) in 2025 is a structured document used to gather essential information about a company.
 It contains standardized questions covering legal, financial, operational, and compliance topics.

 Think of it as a pre-flight checklist, if you’re a founder, this document helps prove that your company is investment-ready.
 If you're an investor, it ensures you’re not flying blind.